Holding The Line

 Alcohol consumption, as a whole, was higher in the early- and mid-19th century than it is now, prompting various temperance societies to stage interventions in the camps.
 But their job wasn’t easy, considering that nonalcoholic beverage options were limited.
 Water quality was often dubious, and water was considered unsafe unless boiled first (although a full beard and mustache could act as a convenient filter when drinking from a pond).
 Sometimes alcohol was presumed to be the safest choice for a thirsty soldier.

 Pay came at irregular intervals.
 It was often late, and was not especially generous.
 A private made $13 per month until May 1864, when the wage was raised to $16.
-(Until June 1864, African-American soldiers made even less than white soldiers.)
+(Until June 1864, African-American soldiers, who, by the end of the war accounted for 10 percent of Union soldiers, made even less than white soldiers.)
 Some managed to save money to send home, while others squandered their earnings on drinking and gambling.

 Card games were a popular pastime that often led to regrets.
 As one soldier wrote home, “…only paid a week ago and have not a cent now. …I don’t think I will play poker anymore.”